lucastomic/bookingAPI/README.md

 Get the days when a boat it's in not avaialble for shared reservations, given the boat ID.
 A day is not available for a shared resrevation if:

-- Exists other not-shared reservation in those days
+- Exists a not-shared reservation in those days
 - Exist other shared reservation in those days.
 But, the sum of the passengers exceeds the maximum capacity.

 The query-parameter `passengers` is the amount of passengers to check disponibility.
 The default value is 1.